marc-jellinek/AzureDataFactoryDemo_SqlSpSink/readme.md

 We're going to deploy the resource group that will hold all of our Azure resources.
 You will need the following information:
 <li>The name of the Azure subscription you will be deploying to (I use "Marc Jellinek - Visual Studio Enterprise")
 <li>The name of the new resource group you will be deploying to (I use "AzDataFactoryDemo_SqlSpSink") - must be a NEW resource group, do not use an existing resource group
-<li>The name of the location you will be deploying to (I use eastus)
+<li>The name of the location you will be deploying to (I use eastus).
+Use a region closest to you for the most responsive experience.

 Open the file 0000_DeployTargetResourceGroup.ps1